SmellyN3rd/instaling-solver/README.md

 ## About the project
-Instaling solver is a small project that automates the process of answering instaling questions.
+instaling-solver is a small project that automates the process of answering [instaling.pl](https://instaling.pl/) questions.

 ## dependencies